vorpalnet/blade/build-profiles/occas/README.md

 # Installing OCCAS

-**Use `./blade.sh`.** This directory no longer drives the install — it survives only for legacy env conf files.
+**Use `./install.sh`.** This directory no longer drives the install — it survives only for legacy env conf files.
 Profiles live in `.conf/<name>/` (gitignored) and are created and edited by the installer itself.

 ```
-./blade.sh                    pick or create a profile, then the dashboard
+./install.sh                    pick or create a profile, then the dashboard
-./blade.sh <name> install     unattended, end to end
+./install.sh <name> install     unattended, end to end
-./blade.sh <name> status      health snapshot, including patch level per host
+./install.sh <name> status      health snapshot, including patch level per host
 ```

-`install-occas.sh` was deleted once `blade.sh` had been exercised end-to-end on a real cluster.
+`install-occas.sh` was deleted once `install.sh` had been exercised end-to-end on a real cluster.
 It is in git history if you need it.

 ## What the installer does

-One machine at a time. `./blade.sh <name> install` builds **AdminServer + engine0 on the machine it runs on**, and that is a complete, working deployment — not a stepping stone to a cluster.
+One machine at a time. `./install.sh <name> install` builds **AdminServer + engine0 on the machine it runs on**, and that is a complete, working deployment — not a stepping stone to a cluster.
 Growth is a separate, online step.